Esensors/nagiosxi-wizard/README.md

 * esensors-websensor/esensors-websensor.inc.php

 ### plugins/check-esensors.pl
-This is the script which implements all the checks.
+This is the script which actually implements all the checks.

 It contains the following structure which defines all sensors (and corresponding XML node names):
 ```
 my $sensors = {
     'temperature'  => { 'name' => 'Temperature',  'flag' => 'sht',  'value' => 'tm0', 'uom' => 'tun0', },